-The midrash might reply that Pharaoh was drowned along with his men, but not drowned to death.
-But how would it understand ad echad in our context?
-Which animal uniquely survived, and thus justified Pharaoh's disbelief?

-Various commentators come up with ways for one Egyptian to have illicitly possessed one animal that G-d considered Jewish, but none of these are compelling.
+The midrash presumably contends that Pharaoh was drowned along with his men, but not drowned to death.
+But what then would ad echad mean in our context?
+Which animal uniquely survived, and thus fooled Pharaoh?
+Various commentators come up with ways for one Egyptian to have illicitly possessed one animal that G-d considered Jewish, but none of them are compelling.

 Malbim takes ad echad back the other way.
-On the basis of Mosheh's prediction, Pharaoh expected one animal to survive that did not.
-Recall the existence of one human being who was half-Jewish and half-Egyptian; the son of Shelomit bat Divri and the Egyptian man who ends up cursing G-d (Vayikra 24:10-12).
-Since before Sinai the halakhah used patrilineal descent to determine Jewishness, G-d treated him as Egyptian at this stage, and killed his animal.
-But Pharaoh regarded him as Jewish, and therefore saw his animal's death as undoing Mosheh's prediction that no Jewish cattle would die.
+Pharaoh expected one animal to survive that did not.
+There was one human being who was half-Jewish and half-Egyptian; the son of Shlomit bat Divri and an Egyptian man, who ends up cursing G-d (Vayikra 24:10-12).
+Since before Sinai the halakhah used patrilineal descent, G-d treated him as Egyptian, and killed his animal.
+But Pharaoh saw him as Jewish, and therefore saw his animal's death as undoing Mosheh's prediction that no Jewish cattle would die.

 (We could easily reverse Malbim's argument, and have the animal confound Pharaoh by surviving.
 But Malbim thinks that Vayikra makes clear that the Jews did not see the man as Jewish without conversion, and he thinks the way to explain that is by saying that matrilineality was the law only for children born post-Sinai.
-Pharaoh may have used the Nuremberg standard.)
+But Pharaoh used the Nuremberg standard.)

 All these approaches beg an important question.
-They assume that the plague failed to convince Pharaoh because he made an error of fact or law, whereas G-d knows all.
-But couldn't G-d have solved the problem by acting in accordance with Pharaoh's erroneous assumption, and thus brought the Jews out five plagues earlier?
+They all assume that the plague failed to convince Pharaoh because he made an error of fact or law, whereas G-d knows all.
+But couldn't G-d have solved the problem by acting in accordance with Pharaoh's erroneous assumptions, and thus brought the Jews out five plagues earlier?
 Maybe not.
-Maybe G-d cannot act dishonestly even for a just end.
+Maybe G-d cannot act unjustly even for a just end.

-Or: Maybe human beings have an infinite capacity to find linguistic loopholes in predictions.
-No matter how closely G-d tried to match Pharaoh's expectations, he would have found a gap.
-Whichever way G-d intended, he would have interpreted the facts as defying the prediction.
+Or: Perhaps human beings have an infinite capacity to find linguistic loopholes in predictions.
+No matter how closely G-d tried to match Pharaoh's expectations, he would have found the gap.
 Ultimately, we are only convinced when we are willing to be convinced.
-This is true of the Jews as well as Pharaoh.
+This of course is true of the Jews as well as Pharaoh.

 This seems to me the best explanation of the psychological messiness of the plague narrative.
-G-d cannot manipulate Pharaoh absolutely, or else He would be able to manipulate us absolutely.
+G-d cannot manipulate Pharaoh absolutely, or else He would be able to manipulate us.
 A perfectly linear Exodus narrative would have taught the Jews that G-d's grant of human free will is not sincere.
 Watching Pharaoh struggle with G-d teaches us instead that He is sincere, and that we cannot blame Him for our own choices.